 Our scooters are built to last, as Fuzion doesn’t manufacture inferior products.
 The Z300 Pro Scooter features a TG-6061 Aluminum Deck & Neck, 110mm PU & Cast Aluminum Wheels, Steel Lightweight Fork, Sealed Headset Bearings, Chromoly Bars, Triple Headset Clamp, Flex Style Break and an HIC Compression System.
 Our higher end model the Z400 Pro Scooter features a 1.5″ lower headset bearing, 6061 T6 Heat Treated Aluminum Box Deck, Forged & CNC Aluminum Fork, Integrated Front Grinding Pegs, HIC Compression System, Flex Brake and Integrated Rear Pegs.
 The luxurious rubber grips we use provide the rider with maximum comfort during leisurely cruises or aggressive sessions.

-Trick Scooters by Fuzion
+Fuzion Trick Scooters

-Our Fuzion Pro X-3 is also a great trick scooter.
+Our Fuzion Pro X-3 is a great trick scooter.
 The Pro X-3 is the ideal introductory pro scooter for any rider to transition from normal riding into learning and perfecting tricks.
 The design of the Pro X-3 includes a lightweight box deck that allows easy and smooth grinds.
 Built with durability in mind this trick scooter also features high-strength handlebars with rubber grips for hand comfort.
-This Fuzion trick scooter comes in 5 different colors.
+This Fuzion trick scooter comes in 5 different colorways.